postmanlabs/labs-docs/v6/postman/collections/sharing_collections.md

 Select this option to share a collection to another workspace or with a workspace member.
 If shared to a team workspace, the collection will be visible to others in the team.

-The collection's creator can set team default permissions to either view-only or edit and this can be done only after sharing a collection.
+You can set team default permissions to either view-only or edit; only after sharing a collection.
 First, you share the collection and then assign a role.
-The creator also will be able to grant existing team members individual user permissions.
+You also will be able to grant existing team members individual user permissions.
 Remember, the **Manage Roles** modal will not be available until the collection is shared.

-**Note:** Refer to [Roles and permissions](docs/v6/postman/roles_and_permissions) for more information on role-based user permissions and privileges.
+**Note:** Refer to [Roles and permissions](docs/v6/postman/roles_and_permissions) for more information on role-based user permissions.

 [![in app collection sharing](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Collection_sharing_new.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Collection_sharing.png)